DESL-EPFL/Hybrid_ACDC_power_flow/README.md

 The power flow model includes the AC network, DC network and the interfacing converters in a unified way.
 The interfacing converters are modelled generically and can operate in different control modes: voltage mode or power mode.

+The following examples are given:
-Run the file **Main_Microgrid.m** for the power flow of the 26-node hybrid AC/DC microgrid Run the file **Main_AsyncHVDC.m** for the power flow of the HVDC system that interfaces two asynchronous HVAC networks
+- Run the file **Main_Microgrid.m** for the power flow of the 26-node hybrid AC/DC microgrid
+- Run the file **Main_AsyncHVDC.m** for the power flow of the HVDC system that interfaces two asynchronous HVAC networks

+A comparison with a Matpower-based model is given in the folder named 'Comparison'.
+The computational time of our method is around 10x faster with the same accuracy.
+The additional results presented in the paper appendix are given in the folder named 'Appendix'

 In further research, the power flow model is extended with a more detailed losses model and the option to include grid-forming interfacing converters.
 You can contact the authors for more information. willem.lambrichts@gmail.com